 The Council engages with its communities through a number of mechanisms, including community planning, consultation events, surveys and campaigns relating to specific initiatives.
-Building on the views expressed and evidence of needs and future trends, the Council has worked with partner organisations to agree a shared vision and set of aims and outcomes for the District that is documented in the Winchester District Community Strategy 2010 - 2020.
+Building on the views expressed and evidence of needs and future trends, the Council has worked with partner organisations to agree a shared vision and set of aims and outcomes for the District that is documented in the Winchester District Community Strategy 2010 - 2020, as revised at Cabinet on 4 December 2013 (Report CAB2533 refers).

-The Council's Community Strategy is supplemented by more detailed information on the key projects and programmes of work that the authority will be delivering during the year - with actions to achieve priority outcomes set out in the Change Plans.
-More detailed business and service plans are drawn up by each of the Council's Teams, with targets set for individual members of staff through the annual appraisal process.
+The Council's Community Strategy is supplemented by more detailed information on the key projects and programmes of work that the authority will be delivering during the year - with actions to achieve priority outcomes set out in the Portfolio Plans.
+More detailed business and service plans are drawn up by Council Teams, with targets set for individual members of staff through the annual appraisal process.
 This process also looks at the development and training needs of staff, with a programme of training then put in place to meet these needs.

-Progress against Change Plans and budgets is monitored regularly by the Corporate Management Team, the Performance Management Team, Senior Managers and Portfolio Holders.
-The Overview and Scrutiny committee receives reports focusing on delivery of key projects and programmes of work and drawing attention to other areas where progress is exceeding, or falling short of targets.
-Cabinet also monitor progress in delivery.
+Progress against Portfolio Plans and budgets is monitored regularly by the Corporate Management Team, the Performance Management Team, Senior Managers and Portfolio Holders.
+The Overview and Scrutiny Committee receives reports focusing on delivery of key projects and programmes of work and drawing attention to other areas where progress is exceeding, or falling short of targets.
+Portfolio Holders also monitor progress in delivery.

-The Council's performance management arrangements are regularly reviewed and were further developed in 2012/13 to better demonstrate progress against delivering the outcomes in the Winchester District Community Strategy and the Council's Change Plans.
+The Council's performance management arrangements are regularly reviewed and were further developed in 2013/14 to better demonstrate progress against delivering the outcomes in the Winchester District Community Strategy and the Council's Portfolio Plans (report OS94 - Performance Management Framework, 17 February 2014 refers).
 The National Performance Framework has been fully embedded in the Council's reporting mechanisms.
 The Council has an officer Performance Management Team to monitor and direct monthly financial performance, service performance, progress on key corporate projects and risk management and to oversee the implementation of recommendations from Internal Audit reports.

-The Council publishes the Annual Financial Report (incorporating the Statement of Accounts) annually within the statutory timescales.
+The Council publishes an Annual Financial Report (incorporating the Statement of Accounts) annually within the statutory timescales.
 The Annual Financial Report incorporates the full requirements of best practice guidance in relation to corporate governance, risk management and internal control.

 The Council is subject to independent audit by Ernst and Young and receives an Annual Audit Letter reporting on findings.
-The Council supplements this work with a small internal audit team and ad hoc external peer reviews.
+The Council supplements this work with the Southern Internal Audit Partnership and ad hoc external peer reviews.
 The Audit Committee undertakes the core functions as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities.